-- 11 invest in youth programs, quality public education, and - 12 affordable housing to keep people out of jail.
-This legislation - 13 would also reduce recidivism, prevent crime, and - 14 permanently reduce the population of people cycling into and - 15 out of jail who are experiencing mental health, drug - dependency or chronic homelessness issues.
+9 by supporting legislation in Congress that would provide 10 alternatives to incarceration.
+Instead of building more jails, invest in youth programs, quality public education, and 11 12 affordable housing to keep people out of jail.
+This legislation 13 would also reduce recidivism, prevent crime, 14 permanently reduce the population of people cycling into and out of jail who are experiencing mental health, drug 15 dependency or chronic homelessness issues.
+16 □ Adopted □ Adopted as Amended □ Defeated □ Adopted □ Adopted as Amended □ Delealed □ Precluded by □ Referred to □ Neterred to □ Delealed □

-Submitted by: United Teachers Los Angeles, Local 1021

-□ Adopted □ Adopted as Amende ed □ Defeated

-□ Precluded by